England with kids,

 England with little kids works best when you slow down.
 Our approach: book a comfortable home base, plan one thing a day, and leave room for the rest.
 Here’s the whole plan — one week, how to stretch it to two, and the honest costs from Boston.

-- Hyde Park & Kensington Gardens — the Diana Memorial Playground is a destination in itself.
+- Hyde Park & Kensington Gardens — the Diana Memorial Playground is a destination in itself

-- Natural History Museum — dinosaurs, free entry, a genuine kid magnet.
+- Natural History Museum — dinosaurs, free entry, a genuine kid magnet

-Pre-book the big experiences through GetYourGuide (we price-check the same tours on Viator).
+Pre-book the big experiences through GetYourGuide.
 With kids, walking straight in beats a queue every time.

 What landed — and what we’d skip